riki-herliansyah/capture-recapture/README.md

 # capture-recapture
-The following codes are used for model fitting on the draft paper.
+The following codes are appendix codes used for model fitting on closed and open population models from the draft paper.